9 Family-Friendly Boat Party Game Ideas

 The Great Boat Races

-So,you're on a motor boat and the boat is out on the water.
+So, you're on a motor boat and the boat is out on the water.
 All you need for a great time is a tube or a pair of waterskis.
-Or awakeboard.
+Or a wakeboard.
 Or a kneeboard.
 Or anything else that floats and can be towed by a boat.
-(Not much fun trying this stuff at the dock, FYI.
+Not much fun trying this stuff at the dock, FYI.
 I tried.
-A tube tied to a dock just isn't the same.)
-While towing two wakeboarders,water skiers
+A tube tied to a dock just isn't the same.

 1. Fastest on the Water

-Pick two points, such as buoys, other boats or points on shore, and see which paired captain and water skier (or tuber, or wakeboarder, etc.) can span the distance fastest without anyone falling over, of course!
+Pick two points - such as anchor buoys, other boats or points on shore - and see which paired captain and water skier (or tuber, or wakeboarder, etc.) can span the distance fastest without anyone falling over.

 2. Hang Ten or Twenty or More

 This one can bring out the devil in the person at the wheel of the boat.
 Tow your water skier or tuber across a veritable obstacle course of wake waves in an attempt to make 'em fall and see which tuber or boarder stays up the longest.

 If there's one thing that's agreed on pretty much universally, it's that trying to throw one thing into another thing is fun.
 From carnival game stalls to professional basketball courts, we humans spend a lot of time trying to hit targets (nets, cans, dartboards) with objects we throw.

 As it turns out, this can be even more fun in the water while anchored out.
 And those diving tosses certainly hurt less when you land in water, too!

 Trail a tube with a cutout center behind your boat and see who can toss the most balls into it accurately.
 Now, the Airhead AHBL-12 Blast tube I recommended earlier won't quite work for this since there's no hole cut out in the middle.